 Weakness – Motivation of adoption receives less attention.
 It is very much focused on ‘home’ and less concerned with regards to embodied knowledge and technological change.

-At graphility, we bring success to your solution by selecting the suitable approach to identify your target audience, its mindset, and preferred interaction.
+At graphility, we bring success to your solution by selecting a suitable approach to identify your target audience, its mindset, and preferred interaction.
+Let us talk!

 Also published on Medium.